Tai-Min/MODBUS-Slave-Cpp/README.md

 int deviceID = 1;

-//1 digital input so you can read address 0
+//1 digital input
-//1 digital output so you can read address 0
+//1 digital output
-//1 analog input so you can read address 0
+//1 analog input
+//2 analog outputs
+//addresses works just like arrays
-//2 analog outputs so you can read addresses 0,1 MSlave<1, 1, 1, 2> server(deviceID, &Serial);//initialize slave device
+//so if you have 2 analog outputs, you can access adresses from 0 to 1 MSlave<1, 1, 1, 2> server(deviceID, &Serial);//initialize slave device

 void setup()